humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails8.md

 plain-old CSS works in these files too.
 This is especially useful if you're taking an older CSS implementation to migrate in to a Rails application.
-This section went over some of the ways you can use the SCSS to add styles to your site, and in the next module, we'll update the user interface and use custom styles (and styles built in from Twitter Bootstrap) to improve how users interact with the application.
+This section went over some of the ways you can use the SCSS to add styles to your site, and, in the next module, we'll update the user interface and use custom styles (and styles built in from Twitter Bootstrap) to improve how users interact with the application.